 Next, athletes will perform pairings (sometimes triplets) of compound, multi-joint structural strength exercises (like squats, presses, and deadlifts).
 These exercises are designed to develop sport-specific strength and movement/mobility qualities, and their selection is influenced by the biomechanical demands of the athlete's primary sport.
 Volt pairs strength movements for two reasons: to allow athletes to rest completely between sets of a single exercise, and to create a more efficient team training environment.

-To ensure sufficient rest between sets, athletes will typically see pairings comprised of different movement patterns.
-In pairing #2 in the sample workout, the athlete will perform a bilateral lower-body push (2A) alternated with a unilateral upper-body pull (2B), allowing each region to recover fully by the next set.
+To ensure sufficient rest between sets, athletes will typically see pairings comprised of different movement patterns, like a lower-body push (BB Back Squat) paired with an upper-body pull (DB One-Arm Row)..
 These pairings also make it easy for training partners to utilize different pieces of equipment simultaneously, eliminating unnecessary downtime between sets.
-In this example, the athlete can perform the BB Back Squat at a squat rack while his partner performs the DB One-Arm Row at a bench.
+For example, one athlete can perform the BB Back Squat at a squat rack while his partner performs the DB One-Arm Row at a bench.
 We recommend grouping athletes into training groups based on Strength Numbers to cut down on the number of equipment adjustments between sets.

 3. Accessories and Sport-Specific Injury Mitigation

 The final few movements of a Volt workout are sport-specific accessory exercises, with a focus on strengthening and mobilizing areas at risk for injury.
-Most of these are single-joint movements (like a biceps curl) that don't require a high level of energy or precision to execute, making them perfect for the end of the workout when athletes are fatigued.
+Most of these are movements that don't require a high level of energy or precision to execute, making them perfect for the end of the workout when athletes are fatigued.

-In this sample workout, pairing #5 focuses on improving hip mobility and neck strength for this football lineman.
+For example, we may choose to pair movements that focus on improving hip mobility and neck strength for a football lineman.

 What if I'm Short on Time?

-Using the sample football workout as an example: if you only have 45 minutes to train, have your athletes perform the explosive movement (1.
-BB Hang Clean), the first strength pairing (2A.
-BB Back Squat + 2B.
-DB One-Arm Row), and the second strength pairing (3A.
-DB RFE Split Squat + 3B.
-Pull-up).
-Then, if you have time remaining, skip to the end and have athletes perform one of the injury mitigation movements (5A.
-Band Squat Mobility or 5B.
-Yes) and call it good!
+As an example: if you only have 45 minutes to train, perform the explosive movement (Group 1), the first strength pairing (Group 2), and the second strength pairing (Group 3).
+Then, if you have time remaining, skip to the end and have athletes perform one of the injury mitigation movements and call it good!